Frederick Fuller

 The Remington Cash Register of Frederick Fuller

-In 1917 Fuller left NCR, to accept a position of chief inventor in the cash register line in the Remington Arms Co. of Bridgeport, Conn.
+In 1917 Fuller left NCR, to accept the position of chief inventor in the cash register line in the Remington Arms Co. of Bridgeport, Conn.
 Fuller developed inside the stipulated time limit a register known as the Remington (see the upper image), which was a success from the moment it was placed on the market.

-In 1925, just fifty years after he had taken his first job in the paper mill in Norwich, Fuller made up his mind that a half century of steady work had entitled him to spend the rest of his days in leisure.
+In 1925, just fifty years after he had taken his first job in the paper mill in Norwich, Fuller made up his mind that a half-century of steady work had entitled him to spend the rest of his days in leisure.
 But complete retirement, after one has been as active as he had been all his life, is not the ideal state that is so fondly imagined.
-So, when in 1927 Thomas Watson was invited him to join the inventions staff of the IBM, he accepted his invitation with alacrity.
+So, when in 1927 Thomas Watson invited him to join the inventions staff of IBM, he accepted his invitation with alacrity.

 Frederick Fuller (right) and Thomas J. Watson (left), the chairman of IBM, outlining a new machine